2025 NSRP

 The contractor will sod any yards disturbed during construction once the project is complete.

-The contractor will water and maintain the sod during installation.
+The contractor will water and maintain the sod for 20 days following installation.
 Once the installation is finished, the property owner will be responsible for sod care.
 City staff will send a letter with instructions on when to start watering the new sod and tips on how to care for it.

 The City will replace any trees removed during the project with a two-inch caliper nursery stock tree and any shrubs with a five-gallon shrub.
 You will receive future updates from the City detailing how many trees and shrubs will be replaced on your property.